citrix/monitoring-api/docs/index.md

 The data modeled falls into three categories: aggregate data (the summary tables), current state of objects (machines, sessions, etc.), and log data, which is really historical events (connections, for example).

-**Note**: Enums are not supported in the OData protocol; integers are used in their place.
+**Note:** Enums are not supported in the OData protocol; integers are used in their place.
 To determine the values returned by the Monitor Service OData API, see [Monitor Service Data Model](./api-reference/Monitor.Model.md).

 ### What is OData Protocol?